blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ## KNIME
-KNIME is a low-code data processing app where you can chain “nodes” to create programs.
+KNIME is a low-code data processing application where you can chain “nodes” to create programs.
 A node is like a function in a programming language.

 ![](images/knime_screenshot.png){width="600"}
 /// caption